-Recently, Congress has somewhat reversed the trend of not providing funding for programs under the COPS account that are not administered by the COPS Office.
-For both FY2017 and FY2018, Congress provided funding for the Regional Information Sharing System (RISS) program under the COPS account.
+In addition, Congress has somewhat reversed the trend of not providing funding for programs under the COPS account that are not administered by the COPS Office.
+Since FY2017, Congress provided funding for the Regional Information Sharing System (RISS) program under the COPS account.
 This funding was transferred to OJP.

-Table I. COPS' Total Budget Authority, Funding for Hiring Programs, and Transfers to OJP, FY1995-FY2018
+Table I. COPS' Total Budget Authority, Funding for Hiring Programs, and Transfers to OJP, FY1995-FY2020